An ongoing refresh to one of my more popular posts…

 I personally have experimented with almost all of the above on various teams over the years.
 Will any of them work for you?
 I honestly can’t tell you.
 But what I can tell you is that it is worth trying something.
 Don’t aim for happiness.
 It’s a delusion.
 Don’t chase a mood.

-Instead, by making visible what’s going – in near real-time – you can react to help teams build a strong constitution.
+Instead, by making visible what’s going on – in near real-time – you can react to help teams build a strong constitution.
 And then as leaders, coaches, and managers, you can help teams handle adversity, with resilience and grit.
 Nurturing healthy environments that enable people to work through the tough problems that come with the complex (and chaotic) domains we travel daily.
 Create the conditions for a culture rich with collaboration and innovation.

-I hope that these ideas will help with your inquiry as to what makes a difference – by gathering data, visualizing metrics… so you can learn from them.
+I hope that these ideas will help with your inquiry as to what makes a difference – by gathering data, and visualizing metrics… so you can learn from them.
 While is not about happiness directly, I think you’ll find it’s a likely by-product…